 About third-party backup software

-If your clients are using a third-party backup software for SharePoint and OneDrive, such as Datto or Acronis, these software will generate operations that will trigger login activities.
+If your clients are using a third-party backup software for SharePoint and OneDrive, such as Datto or Acronis, these softwares will generate operations that will trigger login activities.
 Most of the time these logs come from IPs in the United States, from the “firstname.lastname@example.org” user.
 Usually, these logins always come from the same IP address.

 Office Protect does not whitelist any third parties from our detection system, to ensure that no attack goes unseen.
 If you want to reduce the number of alerts that you receive from Office Protect for these use cases, we recommend using the Ignore feature.

-Our Ignore feature will whitelists any alert with the same combination of IP and user.
+Our Ignore feature will whitelist any alert with the same combination of IP and user.
 You will still be able to see the alerts in the Report section of Office Protect, by filtering to Ignored events.
 Note that it may happen that your software providers change IPs, but it should happen only once every few weeks/months.